revoltgames/revoltgames.github.io/docs/terra/getting-started.md

 All endpoints require a token for making queries.
 In each query's, add the header `Authorization: Bearer <TOKEN>` and replace `<TOKEN>` by your actual token

-### Development token
+### Public API token

-For developement, this specific token can be used
+For testing the publicly available endpoints, this specific token can be used

 ```
-eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJhdWQiOiJ0ZXJyYS9kZXYiLCJpYXQiOjE2NjA4MTcyMjAsIm5hbWUiOiJ0ZXN0LTEifQ.WWQ8wrohZg8GgSLVB-Sv_MtqBg-GWKK50WSIFrKY6VM
+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE2NjYxMDY3NjMsIm5hbWUiOiJ0ZXN0aW5nIiwicGVybXMiOiJwdWJsaWMifQ.-vArzQevtLyfpTYnFcu-rPrKT0aLrkM-iGCzr_yzJxk
 ```
+Last edited: 18 Oct 2022

 :::caution

-Do not use this development token in production, it could be rewoked at any time
+Do not use this development token in production, this particular token can be rewoked at any time
 :::

 ### Production token